-“What Kind Of Water Should Babies Drink?”
+“What Kind Of Water Should Babies Drink? or Which is the best water for babies?”
 Well, this, I think has been a question that has troubled moms since eons and it has been no exception with me.
 So it was only natural that I would pour through everything available everywhere to reach to the conclusion below.

 With so many options like tap, bottled, spring, well and distilled water available, the choice is entirely yours as all of these have their pros and cons.
 But the safest water for the babies is definitely the distilled variety as it has been vaporized and condensed back to liquid form eliminating the risk of any contamination.